Seteeri/Particle/README.md

 The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that, through a more pragmatic and gradual approach.

 The target audience consists of information/knowledge workers, power users, programmers.

+A thought to leave you with - one of my favorite quotes:

+> …git actually has a simple design, with stable and reasonably well-documented data structures.
+In fact, I'm a huge proponent of designing your code around the data, rather than the other way around, and I think it's one of the reasons git has been fairly successful […] I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
+Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.

+-- Torvalds, Linus (2006-06-27).
+[Message to Git mailing list](http://lwn.net/Articles/193245/).
+Retrieved on 2006-08-28.

 # Preview